-- May you get financing from someone other than the dealer?
-Yes!
+- May I get financing from someone other than the dealer?

-- What if you can't or don't want to go ahead with the deal?
-Is it too late to get your money back?
+- If I cannot or do not want to go ahead with the deal, can I get my money back?

-- Where may you put your manufactured home?
+- Where may I put my mobile home?

-- What should you know about delivery and installation of the home?
+- What should I know about delivery and installation of the home?

 - What if the home I buy needs repair, something in it breaks, or it is not otherwise right?

-- What if the dealer or manufacturer fails to make repairs?
+- What if the dealer/ manufacturer does not make repairs?

-There are many hidden costs to buying a manufactured home.
-Before you decide to buy, and definitely before you make a down payment, make sure you understand the total cost of the deal into which you are about to enter.
-Look at the following costs, and add them all up:
+There are many hidden costs.
+Before you decide to buy, and definitely before making a down payment, make sure you understand the total cost.
+Look at and add up all these:

-A. Price of home, options, lot or land, delivery, foundation, set-up, skirting, steps, and related permits.
+Price of home, options, lot or land, delivery, foundation, set-up, skirting, steps, and related permits

 Your contract should include, at a minimum: